 What are the different types of ETFs?

-Investors can utilise different types of ETFs to generate income and apply a lower risk on their investment portfolio.
+Investors can utilise different types of ETFs to generate returns and diversify their investment portfolio.
 The most common ETFs used by investors are the following:

 - Bond ETFs – provide an investor with exposure to all different kinds of bonds, such as government bonds and corporate bonds.
-Generally speaking, they might be a lower risk investment that’s good for diversifying a portfolio
+Compared to stocks and corporate bonds, government bonds from countries with a high investment rating such as the UK can be a lower risk investment that’s good for diversifying a portfolio

 - Industry ETFs – if you have an interest in a particular sector, industry ETFs allow you to invest in specific industries, such as technology, banking or pharmaceuticals